-Rally is a generic testing tool that automates and unifies multi-node OpenStack deployment, verification, testing & profiling.
+Rally is a benchmarking tool that automates and unifies multi-node OpenStack deployment, cloud verification, benchmarking & profiling.
 It can be used as a basic tool for an OpenStack CI/CD system that would continuously improve its SLA, performance and stability.